-This next Alaskan dog breed is a cheerful cousin to the arctic breeds.
-This is the cross betwee the Alaskan Malamute and Labrador Retriever hybrid, the Alaskan Malador.
+This next Alaskan dog breed is a cheerful cousin to the Arctic breeds.
+This is the cross between the Alaskan Malamute and Labrador Retriever hybrid, the Alaskan Malador.
 Their coats are dense and waterproof, but less suited for bitterly cold weather than purebred arctic dogs.

 Alaskan Maladors are eager to please, active, and exceedingly loyal to their family.